 Paul H. Kupiec, AEI

-Keith Noreika, acting US comptroller of the currency
+Keith Noreika, First Deputy Comptroller of the Currency

 Wayne Abernathy, American Bankers Association